eruptionjs/create-eruption/lib/README.md

 ## Usage

-To initialize a new project, run the following command (with you prefered package manager)):
+To initialize a new project, run the following command (with you preferred package manager)):

 ```bash
 npm init eruption@latest